tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Dream-sending

+2/Level

+You can use this item’s powers only while helpless (including asleep) or stunned.
+Against an enemy, cast the wizard spell [sleep](../Classes/Wizard.md#sleep) at 3rd level (champion: 7th level; epic: 9th level), using Charisma or Wisdom to cast the spell.
+With a friendly creature anywhere in the world that you know, for a battle or scene you can communicate in a dream: a sleeping creature experiences this as their own dream, while to a waking one you show up as a vision only they can see.

+**Quirk:** Daydreamer.

+---

 #### Elderwood Wand

 You can reshape trees, bushes and other plants to your will, parting vegetation at-will or growing a ladder over the course of a scene, with a skill check.
 Truly substantial effects—such as building bridges or defensible walls—are treated as if you were casting a ritual, including time spent and the requirement of expending a daily spell (any spell is fine, as the magic of the staff converts the power to the reshaping of trees and bushes).